dbarton-uk/christmas-market/README.md

 pies and hot toddy.
 When it comes to Christmas shopping, a high focus on efficiency is what is required!

-This mini project uses the Neo4j Graph Database to determine the optimum route through the christmas market, given a set of mandatory chalets to purchase from.
+This mini project uses the Neo4j Graph Database to determine the optimum route through the christmas market, given a set of mandatory chalets to purchase from. ([The Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)).
 It also shows a user friendly visual of the route, using Neo4j Desktop and making use of APOC capabilities with virtual nodes and relationships.

 The project is written using Neo4j 3.4.10